 Finally, talk to your financial advisor about what you want your legacy to be.
-Your advisor can help design your estate plan or set up a wealth transfer strategy that will make the transition to your family smooth and to take the emotion out of it.
+Your advisor can help design your Eight reasons to revisit your estate plan or set up a wealth transfer strategy that will make the transition to your family smooth and to take the emotion out of it.
 For example, as mentioned above, if paying for your family’s higher education is a long-term goal, your advisor can help you set up a 529 account or create different gifting strategies based on your wishes.

 While it may feel like yet another challenge to undertake as you try to find work-life balance, financial planning will ultimately provide you peace of mind and more power over your current and future financial situation.
 Lean on your advisor to offer guidance and support as you create your plan.
 And remember, this is a living document you should review regularly and change as your goals and objectives evolve.